-Primary Barriers Strategies to Overcome Barriers Many local governments do not have sufficient staff resources to stay abreast of all the current issues (e.g., new policies, rules & regulations; AB32 & Title 24 compliance; most current and "best" policies, practices, programs, etc. for EE/DR/RE, climate action/GHG reductions, water efficiency, etc.).
-Many local governments also do not have Establish Baseline Understanding.
-The 3 non-profit organizations will collaborate in compiling a comprehensive repository of information for local governments about best-in-class energy, climate & other sustainability policies, programs, codes, ordinances, standards, practices, etc. This database-will build upon the existing resources of each of organizations and integrate new information from many other sources, including staff that are knowledgeable in energy, climate & other sustainability issues and options.
+Primary Barriers

+Many local governments do not have sufficient staff resources to stay abreast of all the current issues (e.g., new policies, rules & regulations; AB32 & Title 24 compliance; most current and "best" policies, practices, programs, etc. for EE/DR/RE, climate action/GHG reductions, water efficiency, etc.).
+Many local governments also do not have staff that are knowledgeable in energy, climate & other sustainability issues and options.
 Many local governments are confused about the different types of carbon policies, programs, goals (especially mandatory vs. voluntary), and protocols.